sdubinsky/blogposts/mafia_site_build.md

   * Update the status for the target.
 If it was a status that took effect until it was activated, that night and every future night's status was changed to reflect that.
 If it was an effect that was activated, that night and every future night's status was reverted to default.
   * return a string describing what happened.

-If I had to do it again, I'd find a better solution.
+If I had to do it again, I'd find a better solution than dumping everything into a single `player_status` table.
 Many of the effects didn't match up well to a "one-a-night" status.
 There were also edge cases like "this role can be used an infinite number of times, but only once on yourself" and "this role can be used twice" that were difficult to cover.
 I also didn't have the resolution needed to separate day and night effects.
+It also wasn't idempotent - I could only run each night's actions once.
+Maybe a role-player table with extra info about how the role has been used, and move some of the more awkward `player_status` stuff into there.

 ## Mistakes